-Inventory: Inventory consists of programmatic marketing materials, Angel Tree program materials, pamphlets, books and training materials available for sale and for ministry purposes and similar items.
+Inventory: Inventory consists of programmatic marketing materials, Angel Tree program materials, pamphlets, books and training materials for ministry purposes and similar items.
 Inventory is valued at the lower of costs and net realizable value, based upon the first-in, first-out method.